Horizon-School-of-Digital-Technologies/Ehealth-Kafka-Project/README.md

 ![](https://github.com/nadinelabidi/Ehealth-Kafka-Project/blob/main/Kafka_file/kafka_architecture.png)

+To keep it simple, we have
+*Kafka cluster (with a Broker and a zookeeper) *Producer API: Publish messages to the topics in the Kafka cluster.
+*Consumer API: Consume messages from the topics in the Kafka cluster.
+*Connect API: Directly connect the Kafka cluster the sink system without coding.
+The system here is our mongoDB NoSQL database.
 This small tutorial creates a data pipeline from Apache Kafka over MongoDB into Python.
 It focuses on simplicity and can be seen as a baseline for similar projects.